Saving Energy, Protecting the Planet

 “It’s essential that we do our part to fight climate change and make sure we’re a part of the solution.”
 Anita Tuch, Vice President of Global Operational Risk at Medtronic.

 Caring for our planet and its people is not only the right thing to do, it makes good business sense.
 By embracing sustainability, companies create healthier workplaces, plan thoughtful expansions and development, improve risk management, and realize cost savings.
 And it’s what our employees expect from us.
-As a global citizen, Medtronic is constantly striving to shrink our environmental footprint by reducing how much energy, water and resources we use.
-Medtronic is also working diligently to curb our greenhouse gas emissions.
-Over the past seven years, our company cut our operational carbon emissions by 36% and aims to reduce them by 30% or more over the next five years.
-Medtronic recognizes that words alone can’t fix climate change.
-It will require bold action, transparency, and accountability.
+As a global citizen, Medtronic is constantly striving to curb our carbon emissions.
+Over the past seven years, Medtronic cut our operational carbon emissions by 36% and aims to reduce them by 50% or more over by 2025 in order to achieve carbon neutrality by 2030.
+We will use tools like virtual power purchase agreements to buy long-term supplies of clean energy to further reduce our greenhouse gas emissions over the next decade.
+Cutting our operational carbon footprint by 100% is an aggressive goal but fighting climate change is urgent business.

 Anita Tuch, Vice President of Global Operational Risk Management at Medtronic